rhill34/severless-stack-client/README.md

-## This is the Reference Guide for the Scaffolding for this demo.
+## This is the comprehensive [Reference Guide](https://serverless-stack.com/) for this demo project.
-Serverless Stack is AWESOME!!!
-[Serverless Reference](https://serverless-stack.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).